 The Lookout wasn't quite what I'd been hoping for.

-I thought we'd be looking east across vineyards whereas we ended up looking towards where the sun would set in a few hours' time.
+I thought we'd be looking east across vineyards whereas we ended up looking towards where the sun would set in a few hours.

-The time factor, after we'd spent so much longer than planned at Jim Barry (not that I'm objecting) meant it ended up as one more winery before lunch, so we headed over to the old stone apple shed that houses Mitchell Wines.
+The time factor, after we'd spent so much longer than planned at Jim Barry.
+I wasn't objecting, but it meant we could only fit in one more winery before lunch.

+So we headed over to the old stone apple shed that houses Mitchell Wines.